-Unless otherwise provided by resolution or ordinance, the Chairperson and Vice Chairperson are elected by majority of the commission for a one-year term and hold office until their successors are elected or until their terms as members of the commission expire.
-There is no term limits for chairperson or vice-chair.
+Unless otherwise provided by resolution or ordinance, the Chairperson and Vice Chairperson are elected by the majority of the commission for a one-year term and hold office until their successors are elected or until their terms as members of the commission expire.
+There are no term limits for chairperson\Chairperson\or Vice-Chairperson or Vice-Chairperson.
 The annual election of commission officers and results of the vote should be publicly announced and the vote recorded in the minutes.